LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Creating and Using Forms
 ========================

-Forms can be created in PDF documents for submitting information to a Web site.
-PDF forms use the same attributes as HTML forms, making them useful for submitting information to a Web site in place of an HTML form.
+Forms can be created in PDF files for submitting information to a website.
+PDF forms use the same attributes as HTML forms, making them useful for submitting information to a website in place of an HTML form.
 This section describes how to create form elements within a PDF file, and also how PDF forms can be used to submit data to a Lasso-enabled database.

 .. note::
-   Due to the iText implementation of PDF support in Lasso 9, PDF documents created may contain only one form.
+   Due to the iText implementation of PDF support in Lasso 9, PDF files created may contain only one form.

 Creating Forms
 --------------

-Form elements are created in pdf_doc objects using ``pdf_doc->`` form member methods which are described below.
+Form elements are created in pdf_doc objects using :type:`pdf_doc` form member methods which are described below.

 .. member:: pdf_doc->addTextField(\